The groups I've performed in over the years.

 Bless their little cotton socks.

-Busked at the Boolara Folk Festival.
+Busked at the Boolarra Folk Festival.

 Nice to have the food vendors and others, make the effort to walk across to me and thank me for my effort.